cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/FocusManagement.md

 Notes:

 - Use `.accessibilityAddTraits(.isModal)` to trap VoiceOver focus inside a custom modal dialog.
+- Use `.accessibilityAction(.escape)` to close a custom dialog or view and return focus when the VoiceOver escape gesture (2 finger Z) is activated.

 ## Applicable WCAG Success Criteria
 - [2.4.3 Focus Order](https://www.w3.org/WAI/WCAG22/Understanding/focus-order)